Fraser’s dolphins were first identified from a mislabeled skeleton in 1956 and only ‘rediscovered’ in the wild in the 1970s.

 What do Fraser's dolphins eat?

 Fish are the main diet of Fraser's dolphins, supplemented with squid and crustaceans.
-From studies of stomach contents, it seems they dive deep for their food, reaching depths of 250 to 500 metres.
+From studies of stomach contents, it seems they dive deep for their food, reaching depths of 250 to 500 meters.

 Where are Fraser’s dolphins found?